LakshyaDuhoonISU/weather-app/README.md

 It uses useEffect and useState hooks from react library which is used for managing state variables and executing functions on the change of a component's lifecycle.

-Hooks are functions that allow us to access the features of React. useState hook allow us to create and manage state variables whose values once changed, trigger a component rerender.
+Hooks are functions that allow us to access the features of React.
+- useState hook allow us to create and manage state variables whose values once changed, trigger a component rerender.
+They retain their value even after a component rerenders.
+It consists of the state variables and a setter function to set their values.
+- useEffect hook allows us to execute some particular functions after a change in the component's lifecycle.
+It consists of the code to execute and an array of dependencies, which consists of elements whose values once changed, will call the useEffect hook.

 To install -
 1. First download the ZIP file